-The Alaska Telephone Association was founded in 1949, prior to statehood.
+The Alaska Telecom Association was founded as Alaska Telephone Association in 1949, prior to statehood.
 At that time only Alaska’s largest communities had local telephone systems and several of those communities lacked any connection to the long-distance network.
 They used the local telephone systems to place local-only telephone calls.
 In 1949 many Alaskans needed, but often lacked, the ability to place a simple telephone call.

 In response to the tremendous need for telephone service throughout Alaska, Martha Cushing (Sitka Telephone Company), along with her brother-in-law (Dick Cushing) and David Finn (Anchorage Telephone Utility) established ATA in the belief that:

 - Alaska’s economic future was directly dependent upon the development and statewide availability of affordable local and long-distance telephone services